2007 Tennessee Volunteers football team: Vanderbilt

-Pregame line: Tennessee by 11.5

 Tennessee fought back from a 15-point deficit in the 4th quarter to beat their in-state rivals by the score of 25–24.
 The issue was still to be decided with less than a minute in the game, when Vanderbilt kicker Bryant Hahnfeldt's 49-yard field goal attempt grazed the left upright and went wide left.

 Tennessee started well on its opening drive, moving 75 yards on 9 plays.
 The Drive culminated with a 9-yard touchdown pass from Erik Ainge to Lucas Taylor.
 The extra point, however, was blocked, giving Tennessee a 6–0 lead.
 Vanderbilt answered the score and then took the lead midway through the second quarter.
 QB Mackenzi Adams found Brad Allen for a 5-yard touchdown pass.
 Tennessee regained the lead on a Daniel Lincoln field goal from 33 yards.
 However, Vanderbilt scored twice in the final minute of the half, first with a 19-yard touchdown pass from Adams to Jeff Jennings, and then with 33-yard field goal by Hahnfeldt.
 The field goal had followed a fumble by Tennessee on a lateral pass from Ainge to Foster shortly before halftime.

 Vanderbilt extended its lead after halftime to 24–9 by moving down the field on an 11-play, 75-yard drive that consumed 5:54 of the game clock.
 The Commodores would take that lead into the 4th quarter before Tennessee awoke.
 Tennessee actually punted the ball back to Vanderbilt with seconds remaining in the 3rd quarter, but Commodore DE Broderick Stewart was flagged for roughing Vol punter Briton Colquitt.
 The Vols scored on that drive early in the 4th quarter when Ainge connected with Josh Briscoe for a 7-yard touchdown pass.